FIG-01 · ENTHUSIAST HYDROGEN

 the earth.

-it gets there.
+Four ways it gets there.

 For most of chemistry's history, naturally occurring hydrogen wasn't supposed to be on earth — too reactive, too eager to combine, too light to stay.
 Recent science has overturned that assumption.
 Four distinct subsurface processes produce it.